Andrew Benintendi Player Props: White Sox vs. Blue Jays

 Blue Jays Pitching Rankings

-- The Blue Jays have a 3.96 team ERA that ranks ninth among all league pitching staffs.
+- The Blue Jays have the 10th-ranked team ERA across all MLB pitching staffs (3.94).

 © 2023 Data Skrive.
 All rights reserved.